 Continued below video…

 She married Paul 4 years after her diagnosis.
 Elected to the Board of Alzheimer’s Disease International, she served with distinction for 2 years.
 Slowly declining, she managed, with Paul’s help, to continue to talk about what it feels like and what you can do to help.

 Mrs. Bryden published “Dancing with Dementia“ under her new married name.
 This was in response to many requests for updates on her new life in the slow lane of dementia.
 In fact it was commissioned by the Japanese publisher of her first book, for launch at the international conference in Kyoto.
 It talks of how she met Paul, and describes what it is like to have dementia and what you can do to help.

-Mrs. Bryden now has lived long enough -- defying all medical expectations - to become a grandmother.
+More than 25 years later, Ms. Bryden now has lived long enough to become a grandmother — defying all medical expectations and still recounting her experiences in articles and additional publications.
 Life in the slow lane of dementia has become fulfilling in so many ways.